alinakhay/alinakhay/README.md

 - 📫 Email me at alinakhay@outlook.com for any inquiries.

-- Fun fact: Counting starts from zero, not one.
+- 🌟 Fun fact: Counting starts from zero, not one.
+-

+- 📝 I regularly write articles on https://medium.com/@alinakhay

 <br/>